proksee-project/ProkaML/README.md

 ```

 This step concatenates all metadata files to generate four output files.
-Metadata for species with at least 1000 assemblies each are written to `major_species_metadata_added_attributes.txt`.
+Metadata for species with at least 1000 assemblies each are written to `major_species_metadata.txt`.
-Metadata for species having at least 100 assemblies each but not exceeding 1000 assemblies are written to `large_species_metadata_added_attributes.txt`.
+Metadata for species having at least 100 assemblies each but not exceeding 1000 assemblies are written to `large_species_metadata.txt`.
-Metadata for species having at least 10 assemblies each but not exceeding 100 assemblies each are written to `intermediate_species_metadata_added_attributes.txt`.
+Metadata for species having at least 10 assemblies each but not exceeding 100 assemblies each are written to `intermediate_species_metadata.txt`.
-All metadata files are concatenated in a resulting file `well_represented_species_metadata_added_attributes.txt` containing assembly metadata for species with at least 10 assemblies.
+All metadata files are concatenated in a resulting file `well_represented_species_metadata.txt` containing assembly metadata for species with at least 10 assemblies.
 This file is used in subsequent steps of preprocessing, normalizing and generating machine learning models.

 ## Preprocessing and normalizing